hvsarma/hvsarma_old_blog/about.md

 permalink: /about/
 ---

-I am a data scientist, currently in training at the Metis Summer Bootcamp -  a program that instills grit, passion, and knowledge in machine learning applications using Python, by sourcing practical cases from the industries.
+I am a data scientist, currently in training at the Metis Summer Bootcamp -  a 3-month intensive program that instills grit, passion, and knowledge in machine learning applications using Python by sourcing practical cases from the industries.

 I presently live in New York City, but have studied and worked in Bangalore (India), London (England), Singapore, and Toronto (Canada), the last being my current 'home'.